xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

     - net.ipv4.tcp_syncookies=0
 ```

-turns off the SYN cookie countermeasure for the victim Docker container.
+disable the SYN cookies countermeasure for the victim Docker container.
 Also pay attention to this line:

 ```yaml
 privileged: true